Hov1

-Hov1 (pronounced Hovet) were a Swedish hip hop group formed in 2015 signed to EMI Sweden / Universal Music Sweden.
-The group has released four studio albums; Hov1, Gudarna på Västerbron, Vindar på Mars, Barn av vår tid, and one mixtape Montague.
-They all charted atop the Swedish Albums Chart.
-The group have had 26 top 10 hits on the Swedish Singles Chart, with 12 of them reaching the top spot.

-In 2023, Hov1 ranked among the most streamed artists in Sweden - alongside global heavyweights like Taylor Swift and drove massive demand for their concert film.
+Hov1 (pronounced Hovet) were a Swedish hip hop group formed in 2015.
+The group released seven studio albums, all of which reached the summit of the Swedish Albums Chart.
+They also amassed a total of 42 top 10 hits on the Swedish Singles Chart, with 16 of them reaching the top spot.
+Across their career, Hov1 consistently ranked among the most streamed artists in Sweden.

-In 2025, Hov1 announced their disbandment after 10 years, following a farewell tour in July and August.
+In 2025, Hov1 announced their disbandment after 10 years, following a farewell tour in July and August of that year.

 History

 2015–2018: First releases and projects

 Made up of Ludwig Kronstrand, Noel Flike, Dante Lindhe and Axel Liljefors Jansson, Hov1's debut hit single was "Hur kan du säga saker", which was released in 2015.
 They released their self-titled debut album Hov1 in April 2017, promoting it with the "Abbey Road Tour".
 The follow-up album was Gudarna på Västerbron, released in April 2018.
 Both albums have topped the Swedish Albums Chart.